 Where is this fence going?
 Why do you want to put it there?

-Backyard – Backyard fencing transforms your backyard into a secluded haven.
-Privacy fence styles make for ideal backyard fencing.
+Backyard – Looking to transform your backyard into a secluded haven?
+Or provide a secure space for your kids or pets?
+Privacy and semi-privacy fence styles make for ideal backyard fencing.
 If you’re looking for complete privacy, go with a style with minimal gapping between the pickets such as Dog Ear Privacy or Board-on-Board.
 If you want some privacy but still want some flow of air and light, choose a semi-privacy style like Shadowbox or Lattice Top.
 Most privacy panels are 6 ft. tall and range from 6 ft. to 8 ft. in width.

 Garden – Garden fencing offers protection from animals or provides decoration.
 Spaced picket fencing or our hogwire framed fence are great options for gardeners.